Al fondo hay sitio: Season 7

 The series focus again of Claudia's revenge after being released from prison.
 Among the macabre plans being carrying out this season are: The kidnapping of Violeta and Milagros; Rubí's frustrated wedding; Miguel Ignacio's boarding school in an asylum; the manipulation and attempted assassination of Manolo; and the linking of "Constructora De Las Casas" under the hands of Ángel Gaviria's mafia with the objective of devastating Angel's mafia by the PNP (Peruvian National Police), in a domino effect of taking down the entire Maldini family for the rest of their days in prison and in absolute misery for drug trafficking crimes.
 By doing so, Claudia's revenge would come to an end.
 Throughout the season, Sergio Estrada (Isabella's former psychiatric doctor) and Rubí will be Claudia's accomplices in carrying out her revenge.

 Milagros, a humble young woman who works selling sandwiches, comes to the life of the Gonzales and Nicolás.
-After the immense void that Grace left when she presumably passed away, Milagros wins the affection of the Gonzales and takes Grace's place in the heart of Charito, who sees her as her new daughter.
+After the immense void that Grace left when she presumably died, Milagros wins the affection of the Gonzales and takes Grace's place in the heart of Charito, who sees her as her new daughter.